The Legend of the Pigeons of Kraków(as retold by Kraków IYP)

 Long, long ago Poland was a large glorious kingdom, until King Bolesław the Wry-mouthed buggered his final will and testament by dividing the kingdom between his five sons in the early 12th century, leading to almost 200 years of feudal fragmentation across Poland.
 Though Kazimierz the Great would eventually succeed in reunifying the kingdoms, there were those before him who also aspired to draw the five kingdoms under a single crown again.

-One so bold was High Duke Henryk Probus, who ruled Kraków in the 13th century.
+One so bold was High Duke Henryk IV 'Probus' (Latin for 'the Righteous'), who ruled Kraków briefly in the late 13th century.
 The problem with reunifying Poland was that it required the personal blessing of the Pope, and with an empty treasury and little support from the local nobility Henryk lacked the resources for the long, expensive journey to the Vatican.
-With nowhere to turn, the desperate Duke sought the help of an old sorceress living in the wilds beyond the city gates.
+With nowhere to turn, the desperate Duke sought the help of an old sorceress living in the wilds of Zwierzyniec beyond the city gates.
 The sorceress agreed to give the King the wealth he desired, and see to it that he travelled to Rome in all the splendour befitting a powerful monarch.
 However, there was one condition: that Henryk travel alone without his army, which would remain at rest in Kraków until his return.
 The terms were thus agreed, and a date set for a meeting on the market square, when the sorceress would make good on her end of the bargain, and the Duke would set off on his journey in grand style.

 And that, dear readers, is why Kraków’s pigeons are protected just as much as any other aspect of the historic market square they obscure – because they’re the noble knights of days gone by, and in this city, chivalry still prevails.